How to Check Your Credit Score

 Your credit scores are calculated by the two major Canadian credit bureaus: Equifax and TransUnion.
 You can go to the websites for these credit bureaus and order a copy of your credit report, or you can contact our mortgage team and we can provide it free of charge.
-If you’ve failed to pay your bills, have gone through bankruptcy or regularly take more debt than you can pay, you will likely have a poor credit score.
+If you’ve failed to pay your bills, have gone through bankruptcy or regularly take more debt than you can pay, you will likely have a low or poor credit score.

 Your credit rating should automatically improve if you consistently pay off your bills and credit cards.
 It is important to not put yourself in a situation where you cannot pay off your debts.
 The most common way to improve your credit score is to use credit cards and consistently pay them off.
 You can put small charges to pay off on a card each month, or you can get a secured credit card.

 Secured credit cards are offered at all major Canadian banks.
 These cards require a deposit so that the card holder can never be in default.
 If the cardholder fails to pay the fees, then the deposit is used to pay the fees.
 It is recommended to not exceed 60% of the credit card limit and always make more than the minimum monthly payment.
 Qualifying for a mortgage with bad credit can be difficult with the major banks, always try a bad credit mortgage company.
 Bad credit mortgage companies specialize in poor credit loans and can prove the funds you require.
 Remember it take time to improve your low credit score, usually 6 months or longer.

 Getting A Mortgage with Bad Credit